On this page:

-Hallways, stairways, study rooms, and other public areas are cleaned daily by housekeeping staff.
+Hallways, stairways, study rooms, and other public areas are cleaned by housekeeping staff on scheduled days.
 Common areas within suites and apartments are the responsibility of the residents.

-Residential rooms are equipped with single beds (with the exception of rooms in the President Inn and Suites), desks, desk chairs, dressers, book shelves, closet space, window shades, mattresses, and trash and recycling containers.
+Residential rooms are equipped with single beds, desks, desk chairs, dressers, book shelves, closet space, window shades, mattresses, and trash and recycling containers.
 Residents may arrange furniture within their rooms in a reasonable and safe manner; providing that all furniture is returned to its original location when the space is vacated.
 The arrangement of furniture cannot block or restrict egress from the bed/bedroom to the door.
 College staff reserves the right to limit the number of furnishings in an individual room if the amount or location of furniture is excessive.
 Furniture may not be moved from one room to another within residence halls or from one apartment to another.
 Unused furniture resulting from a vacancy in a room may not be moved into the hallways or storage.
 Furnishings provided for lounges, study rooms, and recreation areas may not be moved into students' rooms.
 College staff are authorized to return furniture to its proper location.
-Unauthorized possession of College property could result in conduct action and/or monetary fines.
+Unauthorized possession of College property could result in conduct action.